Ileana Ros-Lehtinen: Abortion

-Drug policy

-Ros-Lehtinen has a "B" rating from NORML for her voting history regarding cannabis-related causes.
-Ros-Lehtinen supports veterans having access to medical marijuana if recommended by their Veterans Health Administration doctor and if it is legal for medicinal purposes in their state of residence.

 LGBT issues

 Ros-Lehtinen has been a notable Republican voice in favor of LGBT rights.
-In a Winter 2013 interview with the Human Rights Campaign, she stated that her support for same-sex marriage was based on "coming from Cuba, losing my homeland to communism, seeing the state control everything—I'm a person that believes in individual liberties and not having the government control everything."
-When asked about her support for her son Rodrigo, a transgender LGBT rights advocate, Ros-Lehtinen commented that:
+In a Winter 2013 interview with the Human Rights Campaign, she said that her support for same-sex marriage was based on "coming from Cuba, losing my homeland to communism, seeing the state control everything—I'm a person that believes in individual liberties and not having the government control everything."
+When asked about her support for her son Rodrigo, a transgender LGBT rights advocate, she commentedt: